FII and DII Analysis: Relation with NIFTY price movements

-In today’s blog let us dive deep in to the analysis of FII DII Data and the its relation with NIFTY price movement.
+In today’s blog let us dive deep into the analysis of FII DII Data and its relation with NIFTY price movement.
 The analysis of stock market indices to predict the state of the markets is an important part of technical analysis.
 Mr. Narendra Modi coming to power as the Prime Minister of India in June 2014 led to the hopes of a long-term bull market.

 As it can be seen from the chart, soon after the new Prime Minister was elected, NIFTY witnessed a steady upmove for 8 consecutive months (July ’14- Feb ’15).